Mayor Quinton Lucas optimistic about funding new crime initiative despite budget problems

-KANSAS CITY (KCTV) -- Kansas City Police are investigating their 154th homicide of the year, a new record for homicides on out year.
+KANSAS CITY, MO (KCTV) -- Kansas City Police are investigating their 154th homicide of the year, a new record for homicides on out year.
 In response to the record-breaking streak of violent crime, Kansas City announced a new initiative last month to tackle the root of the problem.

 The Reform Project is a community-based commitment to public safety.
 The goal is to target the root causes of violent crime.